FAMILIAR-project/familiar-documentation/manual/composition.md

  * a comprehensive tutorial on feature model composition, showing the equivalence of various operators and mechanims offered by the FAMILIAR language
  * numerous examples (toy examples or based on the revisit of existing works)

-The associated FAMILIAR scripts are located [here](../scriptsRepository/composition/)
+The associated FAMILIAR scripts are located [here](../scriptsRepository/composition/).
+There is an appendix section at the end of the document that demonstrates FAMILIAR sessions when executing the scripts.

 Our ultimate goal is to provide solutions that fulfill the various needs of variability model composition.